A vintage pair of original American Ray-Ban sunglasses with metal, "John Lennon" frames and Bausch & Lomb G-15, grey-green, glass lenses. Second-hand.

 - The right lens is perfect.

-- The left lens has a 0.5mm chip, resembling a spec of dust.
-It's barely noticeable to the wearer
+- The left lens has a tiny, 0.5mm chip, resembling a speck of dust, but felt with the finger nail.
+It's not noticeable to the wearer

 What are the measurements?

 - Each lens is a maximum 52mm wide and 48mm high

 - The frames are a maximum 132mm wide and 50mm high

 - Some frames have their sizes printed on the arms